Lideeyah/Haid/README.md

 For the hackathon, this is represented by a **QR code**, used purely for demo purposes due to financial constraints.

 When a volunteer scans a band, the system instantly verifies the recipient’s identity and logs the distribution on Hedera.
-NGOs can then track events in real time, while donors and auditors can see exactly how aid moves — all recorded immutably on-chain.
+NGOs can then track events in real time, while donors and auditors can see exactly how aid moves; all recorded immutably on-chain.

 ---